Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 Change of Address and Other Contact Information

 Students must provide accurate contact and legal residency information to the college and update it when a change has occurred.
-To officially change a name, address, telephone number (home, cell, work), or e-mail address, a student must complete a Change of Information Form and submit it to the Office of Admissions and Advising or the Office of Records and Registration.
-Proof of residency is required for address changes upon request.
-The Change of Information Form is available on the college website at www.howardcc.edu/address.
+To officially change a name, address, telephone number, or e-mail address, a student must complete a Change of Information Form and submit it to the Office of Records, Registration and Veterans Affairs.
+Proof of residency for address changes may be requested.
+The Change of Information Form is available on the college website at howardcc.edu/rrvaforms.

 STUDENT HEALTH AND INSURANCE